nix-community/mineflake/CONTRIBUTING.md

 - Build plugin from source.
 This is the best way to package a plugin if it is available in source form.

-After you have packaged a plugin, you need to add its config files to package meta.
+After you have packaged a plugin, you need to add its config files to the package.
 After that, you can add the plugin to `default.nix` file in `pkgs/` folder.
 Please ensure that all keys are sorted alphabetically, and plugin have its own folder.

-Create a pull request with your changes with name in format `init: <plugin name> <version>` or `update: <plugin name> <version>`.

-## Adding new generators

-Add new generator file to `modules/` folder, use name of generator as plugin name.
-Import generator in `modules/mineflake.nix` and add its options and generator function to the desired sections.

-Create a pull request with your changes with name in format `generator: <plugin name> <version>`.
+Create a pull request with your changes with name in format `init/update: <plugin name> <version>`.

 ## Adding new features